Skip to content

 In this tutorial, you'll learn

-• Accuracy is misleading for imbalanced classes.
-Report precision, recall, F1, PR-AUC, and ROC-AUC.
-Use class_weight='balanced' for imbalanced problems.
+• Accuracy is useless for imbalanced data—report F1, PR-AUC, and precision/recall instead.

 Scikit-Learn Classification — Linear vs Non-Linear Models Comparison diagram: Linear models (Logistic Regression, LinearSVC) vs Non-linear models (Random Forest, SVM RBF, KNN, Gradient Boosting).THECODEFORGE.IOClassification Algorithms — When to Pick WhichChoosing the right classifier for your dataLinear ModelsNon-Linear ModelsVSLogistic Regression — fast, interpretableRandom Forest — robust, handles noiseLinearSVC — high-dim text dataSVM (RBF) — curved decision boundaryAssumes linear decision boundaryKNN — simple, no training phaseLow variance, may underfitGradient Boosting — highest accuracyGreat baseline — always try firstSlower, needs tuning, more dataTHECODEFORGE.IO